Skydive Hibaldstow is open most days including Bank Holidays and Sundays:

-The BPA was founded in the early 1960’s as a result of the growth of civilian parachuting from military circles after the World War II.
+The British Skydiving was founded in the early 1960’s as a result of the growth of civilian parachuting from military circles after the World War II.
 As our national governing body, they strive to reduce injuries & fatalities, progress & promote the sport and set standards for safety at their affiliation centres.

 When you book a date for your skydive, you will be allocated an arrival time and this will also be printed on your confirmation email / letter.